pg-irc/pathways-backend/README.md

 ## Entities

-These are the entities of the client side data model:
+These are the entities of the data model:

 ![Entities](ENTITIES.png)